felskrone/salt-eventsd/README.md

 - collect events from the salt-event-bus into a different backends
 - write your own backends with ease (some python knowledge required)
 - use regular expressions for matching on events, very flexible and powerful
+- have events send to two backend for having a command+return history as well as having the data pushed elsewhere
 - create your own sql-query-templates for inserting data into the database
 - fully saltstack-job-cache independant database to hold all data you want in it
 - etc.